Assistant Clinical Professor

 Debra L. Burnett is an assistant professor in the Communication Sciences and Disorders Program at Kansas State University and a licensed speech-language pathologist.
 She is a member of the American Speech-Language-Hearing Association (ASHA).
 Dr. Burnett teaches in the undergraduate and graduate programs and provides clinical supervision to graduate students in the K-State Speech and Hearing Center.
 She serves as the co-coordinator of the graduate program and as co-advisor for the Kansas Student Speech Language Hearing Association (KSSSLHA).
 Her research interests include child language development and disorders with a focus in the areas of pragmatics and language comprehension within both typically developing and disordered populations (e.g., autism spectrum disorder, specific language impairment, auditory processing disorder).

 Debra Burnett enjoys activities in the greater Manhattan, KS area that allow her to be of service to others.
-She organizes a monthly support group meeting for adolescents and adults with autism and their families (A3SG), tutors children at the Douglass Center with the Hand-to-Hand Program, and serves on the Executive Board of the Kansas Speech-Language-Hearing Association.
-For the State of Kansas, Dr. Burnett serves on the Autism Advisory Board the Kansas Commission for the Deaf and Hard of Hearing.
+She organizes a monthly support group meeting for adolescents and adults with autism and their families (A3SG) and serves on the Executive Board of the Kansas Speech-Language-Hearing Association for the State of Kansas, Dr. Burnett serves on the Autism Advisory Board and the Kansas Commission for the Deaf and Hard of Hearing.